stelcodes/nuzzle/README.md

   [:html [:head [:title title]]
    (into [:body] body)])

-(defn render-webpage [{:keys [id title render-content] :as webpage}] (cond
+(defn render-webpage [{:keys [id title render-markdown] :as webpage}] (cond
     ;; Decide what the webpage should look like based on the data in the webpage map (= [] id) (layout title [:h1 "Home Page"] [:a {:href "/about"} "About"]) (= [:about] id) (layout title [:h1 "About Page"] [:p "nuzzle nuzzle uwu :3"]) (contains? :index webpage) nil
-    :else (layout title [:h1 title] (render-content)]))
+    :else (layout title [:h1 title] (render-markdown)]))
 ```

 The data contained in that webpage map is crucial when deciding what Hiccup to return.
 For example, the `render-webpage` function above uses the `:id` value to conditionally render the homepage and the about page.

 Just because a webpage exists in your realized site data doesn't mean you have to include it in your static site.
 If you don't want a webpage to be exported, simply return `nil`.
 The example above avoids exporting any index webpages by returning `nil` when the webpage map contains an `:index` key.

-At the bottom of the function we can see the function from `:render-content` being used.
+At the bottom of the function we can see the function from `:render-markdown` being used.
 It will always be present in every webpage map.
 It will either return `nil` or some HTML wrapped in the `nuzzle.hiccup/raw` wrapper.
 We're able to call it safely in the `:else` clause above because of this trait.

 ### Accessing Your Site Data with `get-site-data`
 With many static site generators, accessing global data inside markup templates can be painful to say the least.
 Nuzzle strives to solve this difficult problem elegantly with a function called `get-site-data`.
 While realizing your site data, Nuzzle attaches a copy of this function to each webpage map under the key `:get-site-data`.